cgarciae/ciclo/README.md

 * Parallelism [experimental]

 ## Training loop
-The `loop` function serves as a mini-language for defining training loops as a composition of functions. `loop` takes in a state, a dataset, a dictionary of tasks schedules and callbacks, then iterates over the dataset and returns the final state, the log history, and a record of the elapsed time.
+The `loop` function serves as a mini-language for defining training loops as a composition of functions.
+The tasks dictionary lets you express the desired behavior of the loop as a composition of schedules and callbacks.

 ```python
 @jax.jit